mminkoff/ember-filestack/README.md

   };
 ```

-It is recommended to setup both of these CDNs because `ember-filestack` will ensure that Filestack’s CDN and Transformation API are never accessed directly.
+We recommend that you set up both of these CDNs because `ember-filestack` will ensure that Filestack’s CDN and Transformation API are never accessed directly.

 ## Usage
 ### File Selection/Upload